designtocode/recipe_test/README.md

 # recipe_test
-HTML only recipe test site
+HTML only recipe test:
+    - Build semantically correct HTML structure
+    - Make appropriate use of elements
+    - Attempt to create a pleasing design with just HTML